solana-labs/solana/docs/src/cli/generate-keys.md

 ```

 where `<PUBKEY>` is the public key output from the previous command.
+The command will output "Success" if the given public key matches the
+the one in your keypair file, and "Failed" otherwise.

 ## Generate a Paper Wallet Seed Phrase

 See [Creating a Paper Wallet](../paper-wallet/usage.md#creating-a-paper-wallet).

-To verify you control the private key of that public key, use `solana-verify`:
+To verify you control the private key of that public key, use `solana-keygen verify`:

 ```bash
 solana-keygen verify <PUBKEY> ASK
 ```

 where `<PUBKEY>` is the keypair's public key and they keyword `ASK` tells the
 command to prompt you for the keypair's seed phrase.
-After typing your seed
+Note that for security
+reasons, your seed phrase will not be displayed as you type.
+After entering your
-phrase, the command will output "Success" if the given public key matches the
+seed phrase, the command will output "Success" if the given public key matches the
 keypair generated from your seed phrase, and "Failed" otherwise.

 ## Generate a Hardware Wallet Keypair